time-killer-games/libfiledialogs/README.md

 # Platforms

 Supports Windows, macOS, Linux, FreeBSD, DragonFly, NetBSD, and OpenBSD.
-Uses platform-specific code that is not-mandatory to get the executable path, which can easily be replaced with getting the working directory with `getcwd()` should you need more platforms supported quickly and easily in most cases.
+Uses platform-specific code that is not-mandatory to get the executable path, which can easily be replaced with getting the working directory with `getcwd()` should you need more platforms supported.

 ![win32](https://github.com/time-killer-games/filedialogs/blob/main/win32.png?raw=true)